-- Organise the learners in groups of three to do Activity 1.2 in the Student's Book page 3. - When the activity is done, listen as different secretaries present their findings. - Verify their findings and help them to conclude; emphasize the key points and correct possible erroneous conclusions.
+- Organise the learners in groups of three to do Activity 1.2. - When the activity is done, listen as different secretaries present their findings. - Verify their findings and help them to conclude; emphasize the key points and correct possible erroneous conclusions.

-- Wind up the conclusions by doing Examples 1.3, 1.4 and 1.5 in the Student's Book pages 3 4. - Ensure that all the learners have understood the examples well.
+- Wind up the conclusions by doing Examples 1.3, 1.4 and 1.5. - Ensure that all the learners have understood the examples well.

-- Ask the learners to do Exercise 1.2 in the Student's Book pages 5 and 6 and numbers 1 to 5 and move to help those who will encounter problems.
-For quick learners ask them to continue with numbers 6 to 8. - Assess whether learning has taken place and the objective of the activity has been achieved.
+- Ask the learners to do Exercise 1.2 and numbers 1 to 5 and move to help those who will encounter problems.
+For quick learners ask them to continue with numbers 6 - Assess whether learning has taken place and the objective of the activity has been achieved.